Notes on some frequently-used ingredients and where to find them.

 Forbidden Rice (Black Rice)

 A Chinese rice with a black hull and wonderful nutty flavor that shades anything cooked with it a deep purple hue.
 Forbidden rice is inevitably moister and nuttier than brown rice and cooks in far less time (15-20 minutes), yet it's unpolished and has all the nutritional heft and whole foodiness of brown rice.

 A sweet red crushed pepper from Spain, available at Spanish food stores, like The Spanish Table, or online.
 This site is a lovely reference for different varieties of peppers.

 We use Extra Virgin olive oil for just about everything.
 But, it turns out that out a ridiculous number of major brand olive oils are not actually extra-virgin as claimed...you can look up your favorite on p.
 10 of this report from UC Davis to see whether to stick with it or switch brands.
-Costco's Kirkland organic olive oil was one that made the cut, or try going local if you live near olive growers and want to take the opportunity to support small farms.
+California Olive Ranch was one that made the cut, or try going local if you live near olive growers and want to take the opportunity to support small farms.

 Most of the produce we get is local and organic, and comes from either our Kansas City produce box or from the Sacramento Co-op .
 We first started buying local and organic produce because it's healthier, but now we're just obsessed with the taste.